 I went to boot camp in 2004 and was then stationed onboard the USS Bataan during which time we took part in Operation Enduring Freedom in Iraq and Hurricane Katrina Relief.

 2008 – Epic crash

 When I was 20 years old I did two things that were out of the ordinary for someone my age.
 I bought my first house and I got married.
 Neither of these decisions worked out as planned.

 Only two years after I had bought my condo in Virginia Beach for $85,000 it was assessed to have a value of $150,000.
-I thought just simply buying and holding property was the road to wealth so I doubled down and bought another rental house with an equity loan.
+Like so many in the mid 2000’s I thought just simply buying and holding property was the road to wealth so I doubled down and bought another rental house with an equity loan.
 I got out of the Navy after my 4 year contract and started a home renovation business with a friend to try to take part in the party that was going on in real estate.
 Little did I know that the party was actually over before I even arrived.

 In 2008 not only did my properties take a nosedive in value but my renovation business dried up and my marriage fell apart.
 This was a the perfect storm that caused me to question everything.
 You could definitely call this my waking up moment where I began to have doubt about what I had been told about the global economy and the normal path in life that I thought had worked out so well for the generations before me.

 It dawned on me that the entire game had changed and so I immersed myself in learning about how to succeed in the very different world that we are now living in.

 This is when I decided to foreclose on the properties that I owned and leave the United States with only what I could fit in one suitcase.

 2010 – Viva Madrid